JedynyWolnyNick/such-first-scribbles/README.md

 - Formulas and basic data analysis

 ## Usage
-Open the `kursy-walut.xlsx` file in Excel.
+Open the `exchange rates.xlsx` file in Excel.
 The workbook includes raw data and summary sheets with calculated exchange rates.

 ## License
 Data from NBP is public domain.